goodguyry/dreambox/README.md

 DreamBox is meant to replicate both the hosting environment _and_ the shared hosting setup (the full path to the web root).
 The `user_setup` script is provided to create the user directory and link the project root in your Vagrant sync folder to your new web root.

-The `user_setup` script can be automated as part of your provisioning.
+The `user_setup` script should be automated as part of your provisioning.
 Pass environment variables to the provisioner as follows, changing the variable values to reflect your needs.

 ```ruby
   # Environment variables for automating user_setup